junmeng6025/ros_aprialtag_basler/basler_setup.md

 ```
 this message might vary due to pylon versions, but should NOT show any content about "error"

+> DO `sudo ./PylonGigEConfigurator auto-all` every time you switch the connection using Ethernet port or USB adapter.
+This command will assign an ip address to the device.

 ### View the capture:
 ```bash
 cd /opt/pylon/bin